Bristol's best stag do activity!

 Not an obvious one to do on a Bristol stag weekend, but with the rise of Banksy to graffiti legend status, Bristol has become synonymous with street art.
 Its got a lot of great examples to visit and you can add in a bit more fun by making it a part of your “Banksy and a Beer” pub crawl plans.

 With a city as lively and bustling as Bristol, there are plenty of places to catch a bite to eat in-between all of the crazy Bristol stag do activities and propping up the bar.
-Here are five great options for groups, giving you incredible pizzas, mind blowing curries and a couple of the more unique dining options.
+Here are five great options for groups, giving you incredible pizzas, mind blowing curries and a couple of the more unique dining options, not to mention the bars and clubs.

 Racks Bar and Kitchen